Lanelle64/Node-Project/README.md

 Run `npm start` from the [frontend-angular] folder or run `npm --prefix frontend-angular start` from the source folder.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+If it doesn't work, make sure that you have concurrently (`npm install -g concurrently`)

 ## Build